 Do you live paycheck to paycheck?
 If so, you’re definitely not alone; almost 80% of all American workers are walking the same terrifying financial tightrope.
 It’s incredibly stressful to know that an unexpected car repair, doctor’s bill, or another emergency will strain your budget to the breaking point.
 For that reason, many people rely on credit cards as a safeguard, or maybe even pull them out to pay for regular expenses.

 But what happens when your finances spiral out of control, even temporarily?
-If you’re unable to pay credit card minimum payments, you might be tempted to just hide the bills and hope the problem goes away.
+Maybe your car broke down, or you can’t pay back your installment loan.
+Either way, if you’re unable to pay credit card minimum payments, you might be tempted to just hide the bills and hope the problem goes away.
 Here’s why that’s the worst possible path to take.

 First, a Word About Minimum Payments

 Credit card issuers generally set minimum payments at a — well, at a minimal amount.
 That’s nice of them, isn’t it?
 They must realize how much you struggle to make ends meet, and are cutting you a break because you’re a hard worker and a nice person.

 Ha!
 Not so much.
 Actually, banks and credit card companies keep your minimum payment low not out of generosity, but because they’re greedy.
 The less money you pay toward your balance, the longer they will be able to charge you interest.
 More interest = more money in their pockets — and a lot less in yours.

 Paying only the minimum should be a last resort strategy.
 When it comes to budgeting, pay the most you can afford toward your credit card balances, especially those that carry a high interest rate.
 If possible, look into lower-interest cards and transfer your balances.

 I’m Unable to Pay Credit Card Minimum Payment: What Now?